-At present, owing to the new COVID-19 virus, the need to deploy novel diagnostics solutions in great numbers and quickly has never been so acute.
-Companies are mobilizing capabilities to ensure those in most need have access to testing solutions.
+COVID-19 increased the need to deploy novel diagnostics in great numbers and quickly.
+Companies mobilized capabilities to ensure those in most need have access to testing solutions.

-Everyone has now heard of PCR’s (Polymerase Chain Reaction) and their ability to copy and amplify specific nucleic acid sequences.
-This revolutionized molecular testing and led to PCR being the current ‘weapon of choice’ in the battle to defeat COVID-19.
+Everyone has heard of PCR’s (Polymerase Chain Reaction) and their ability to copy and amplify specific nucleic acid sequences.
+This revolutionized molecular testing and led to PCR being a ‘weapon of choice’ against COVID-19.

-While they are used in multiple applications such as forensic science, infectious disease and genetic testing they can be quite slow to turnaround.
-However, this approach can be expedited with the addition of a compact, easy-to-use lateral flow rapid test.
+In addition to use with COVID-19, PCR can be used across in multiple applications such as forensic science, infectious disease and genetic testing.
+However, results turnaround can be slow.
+But, this approach can be expedited with the addition of a portable, easy-to-use lateral flow rapid test.

-PCR is lab-based and there’s a need to use various equipment post-reaction to confirm the presence of nucleic acid; which adds costs and takes time to set-up and use.
-This can also be problematic when new or small labs with limited resources want to adopt PCR or deploy a new PCR test quickly.
-Especially with the COVID-19 outbreak, where the world desperately needs additional testing services and quick results turnaround in response to a novel disease.
+PCR is lab-based and needs various equipment post-reaction to confirm the presence of nucleic acid; which adds costs and takes time to set-up and use.
+This can be problematic when new or small labs with limited resources want to adopt PCR or deploy a new PCR test quickly.
+Especially with the COVID-19 outbreak, where the world desperately needs testing and quick results turnaround.

-One option is to use nucleic acid lateral flow assays (NALFIA), like PCRD or PCRD FLEX, as a rapid alternative to nucleic acid detection.
+One option is to use nucleic acid lateral flow assays (NALFIA), as a rapid alternative for nucleic acid detection.
 These are easy-to-use devices that produce results in minutes without the need for specialist equipment.

 The creation of isothermal amplifications techniques like Recombinase Polymerase Amplification (RPA) has taken molecular testing a step further.
 Not only can reactions occur in multiple environments with limited resources, but reactions are typically quick.
 When combining RPA with portable NALFIA tests, the two rapid technologies become a powerful partner.

 Since the COVID-19 outbreak took hold, more and more we are seeing interest in using isothermal amplification and NALFIA.
-The reason being is that by combining these technologies there is the opportunity to quickly deploy in-field or point-of-care (POCT) testing to multiple locations.
+The reason being is that by combining these technologies there is the opportunity to quickly deploy in-field or point-of-care (POCT) testing.